-Leave no trace is a national initiative to encourage people to enjoy the outdoors ethically and teach them how to do it.
-This initiative is essential and makes individuals responsible for their outdoor activities through research, collaboration, and education.
+Leave No Trace, a national initiative, aims to encourage people to enjoy the outdoors ethically while providing education on how to do so.
+This initiative plays a crucial role in holding individuals accountable for their outdoor activities, fostering responsible outdoor behavior through research, collaboration, and education.

-Leave no trace is committed to educating people to respect public lands and keep them clean.
-Volunteers and rangers have been working long hours in Zion National Park to clear up pointless graffiti like stickers, permanent markers, rock carvings, scratches, and spray paint.
+In line with its mission, Leave No Trace is dedicated to promoting respect for public lands and maintaining their cleanliness.
+Volunteers and park rangers in Zion National Park have invested extensive hours in addressing the issue of senseless graffiti, including stickers, permanent markers, rock carvings, scratches, and spray paint.

-People prefer going to parks that are well-maintained and clean and provide them comfort and enjoy their free time.
+People prefer parks that offer well-maintained cleanliness, comfort, and the opportunity to enjoy their free time.

 With this initiative, every visitor can help keep parks clean, which promotes a friendlier park environment.
 Here’s how it helps the environment.

 You can find several wild creatures in Zion National Park.
-Squirrels, mule deer, reptiles, and birds are among the wildlife often spotted in the park.
+Visitors often spot wildlife such as squirrels, mule deer, reptiles, and birds in the park.

 Leaving no trace provides a safe space for these animals and preserves their wildness and health.
 Only approach or feed wildlife and organize your food and trash properly.